ryanbrookepayne/life-decision-records/doc/adr/0005-avoid-feeding-the-racoon.md

 ## Context

-We see a hungry emaciated racoon wandering through our yard.
+We see a hungry friendly looking racoon wandering through our yard.

 ## Decision